dew-uff/ProvToolbox-mentionOf/README.md

 # ProvToolbox-mentionOf

-Modified version of the [ProvToolbox](https://github.com/lucmoreau/ProvToolbox) library adding support to the Mention Of relation defined in the [Linking Across Provenance Bundles (PROV-LINKS)](https://www.w3.org/TR/prov-links/) group note, part of the PROV family of documents.
+Modified version of the [ProvToolbox](https://github.com/lucmoreau/ProvToolbox) java toolkit adding support to the Mention Of relation defined in the [Linking Across Provenance Bundles (PROV-LINKS)](https://www.w3.org/TR/prov-links/) group note, part of the PROV family of documents.

 Based on the 2.0.4 version.
 Artifacts: prov-jsonld, prov-jsonld-xml, prov-model, prov-nf.